Housing Assistance - Rental Assistance Program (RAP)

 What are RAP certificates?

-The Rental Assistance Program (RAP) is the major state-supported program for assisting very-low-income families to afford decent, safe, and sanitary housing in the private market.
+The Rental Assistance Program (RAP) is the major state-supported program for assisting very low-income families to afford decent, safe, and sanitary housing in the private market.
 Participants find their own housing, including apartments, townhouses, and single-family homes.
 The participant is free to choose any private rental housing that meets the requirements of the program, as described below.
 RAP certificates are funded through the Department of Social Services (DSS) and are administered statewide by DSS and its agent, J. D’Amelia & Associates (JDA).
-JDA subcontracts operation of RAP to six local Public Housing Authorities (PHAs) and one Community Action Agency in the state.
+JDA subcontracts the operation of RAP to six local Public Housing Authorities (PHAs) and one Community Action Agency in the state.

 A family that is issued a RAP certificate is responsible for finding a suitable housing unit of the family's choice where the owner agrees to rent under the program.
 This unit may include the family's present residence.
 Rental units must meet minimum standards of quality and safety as defined by the State of Connecticut, which has adopted the federal Housing Quality Standards (HQS) as established by the U. S. Department of Housing and Urban Development (HUD).
 A housing subsidy is paid by JDA directly to the landlord on behalf of the participating family.
 The family pays the difference between the actual rent charged by the landlord and the amount subsidized by the program.